As an Amazon Associate, I earn from qualifying purchases.

 Cons

-#9 – For Fire TV: Alexa Remote Pro
+#9 – Best for Fire TV: Alexa Voice Remote Pro

 I recently bought and tested the Alexa Voice Remote Pro to compare it to the old Alexa voice remote and review it for this blog.
 The Pro remote outshines the old remote in three ways.